 Fresh garlic is an indispensable addition to my cooking.
 I use a lot of it throughout the year – so I grow a lot of it.
-I save the seed back from every year’s harvest in July to replant in October or November for the following year.

 “Seed garlic” is the term for a bulb of garlic in which the cloves have been separated.
 The individual cloves are the seed.
 When the cloves are joined together the garlic is called a bulb.